© Crown copyright 2020

 Childcare Voucher schemes

 From 6 April 2011 changes were made to the rules about providing vouchers to employees for childcare.
 For those in a childcare voucher scheme from that date the amount that could be disregarded depended on the tax position of the employee.
-Currently the amounts that can be disregarded for NICs purposes is £55 a week for basic rate taxpayers, £28 for higher rate taxpayers and £25 for additional rate taxpayers.
+Currently the amounts that can be disregarded for NICs purposes are:

-It’s the responsibility of the employer to determine the tax liability of the employee before awarding vouchers so that they know how much can correctly be disregarded.
+It’s the responsibility of the employer to determine the tax liability of the employee before awarding vouchers so they know how much can be correctly disregarded.

 Any excess of vouchers given above those values are earnings liable for Class 1 NICs.